Diagonal supersymmetry for coinvariant rings: Introduction

 \begin{remark} Given fixed $n,k,j$, it is important to note that equation~\eqref{eq:theorem} does not determine $c_{\lambda \mu}$ for all partitions $\lambda$ of length at most $n$, but only for those which satisfy $\lambda_{k+1} \leq j$. \end{remark}

-Previously, Bergeron showed \cite[equation (2.1)]{Bergeron2020} that $R_n^{(k,j)}$ is a $\GL(k) \times \GL(j) \times \mathfrak{S}_n$-module, without taking advantage of the relationship between the even and odd parts, which in the present setting comes from the Lie superalgebra structure.
+Previously, F. Bergeron showed \cite[equation (2.1)]{Bergeron2020} that $R_n^{(k,j)}$ is a $\GL(k) \times \GL(j) \times \mathfrak{S}_n$-module.
+The present approach strengthens this by exploiting the Lie superalgebra structure that leverages the relationship between the even and odd parts.
 In this case, the irreducible characters of polynomial representations of $\GL(k)$ are Schur functions $s_\lambda$ where $\ell(\lambda) \leq k$ (see for example \cite[I.A.8]{Macdonald}).
 Taking $\GL(k) \times \GL(j)$ characters and Frobenius characters, one obtains a series which is a product of Schur functions in three sets of variables.
-That is, for partitions $\lambda$ with $\ell(\lambda) \leq n$, and $\mu \vdash n$, there exist nonnegative integers $c_{\lambda\nu\mu}$ such that for any $(k,j)$
+That is, for partitions $\lambda, \nu$, and for $\mu \vdash n$, there exist nonnegative integers $c_{\lambda\nu\mu}$ such that for any $(k,j)$,

-Since a super Schur function $s_\lambda(\mathbf{q}/\mathbf{u})$ can always be written as a sum of products of Schur functions $s_\lambda(\mathbf{q})s_\nu(\mathbf{u})$, but the converse does not hold, equation~\eqref{eq:theorem} implies equation~\eqref{eq:a-priori}, but equation~\eqref{eq:a-priori} does not imply equation~\eqref{eq:theorem}.
+Since a super Schur function $s_\lambda(\mathbf{q}/\mathbf{u})$ can always be written as a sum of products of Schur functions $s_\rho(\mathbf{q})s_\nu(\mathbf{u})$, but the converse does not hold, equation~\eqref{eq:theorem} implies equation~\eqref{eq:a-priori}, but equation~\eqref{eq:a-priori} does not imply equation~\eqref{eq:theorem}.